GF3R/Waterhub/README.md

 # Waterhub

-An Iot project to automate the watering of plants
+An Iot project to automate the watering of plants.
+It is currently only communicating through a MQTT server which is hosted somewhere in the cloud.

 ## Components